 A warning is a way of publicly recording that a nurse or midwife's past conduct was unacceptable without the need for the Fitness to Practise Committee to make a decision about the case.

 We would likely resolve a case by warnings if:

-- the seriousness of past incidents means there would have been a real prospect of a panel of the Fitness to Practise Committee finding the nurse or midwife’s fitness to practise currently impaired, but
+- the seriousness of the past events means there’s a real possibility that the committee would find the nurse or midwife’s fitness to practise currently impaired, but

 - incidents which might affect the public confidence in nurses or midwives which are not directly related to clinical practice

-- minor offending resulting in criminal convictions or cautions
+- minor offending resulting in criminal convictions or cautions.

-PublicationBack to top
+Publication of warningsBack to top

-Review of warningsBack to top
+Reviewing warningsBack to top

 We can review decisions to issue warnings on the grounds that the decision may be materially flawed, or where there is new information which may have led to a different decision.

 However, the Registrar must also decide that a review is in the public interest, or is necessary to prevent injustice to the nurse or midwife.
 Where these criteria are met, the public record of the warning will be amended to show the decision is under review.